-The GCW Pon Pon Site (SCN000410142) is located along US-17 and the east bank of the Edisto River at Pon Pon in Adams Run, South Carolina.
-The Site lies in a predominantly rural area that was historically used for phosphate mining until the 1930s, and for quarrying of sand and gravel until the 1950s.
-The abandoned sand and gravel pits remain as significant features both on and near the Site.
-In the early 1900s, a phosphate fertilizer plant operated at the Site.
-Historical documents suggest that the plant was located in the north-central portion of the Site.
-The Site is currently occupied by scattered residences that are mostly used for vacation purposes.
+The GCW Pon Pon Site (Site ID: SCN000410142) is located along US Highway 17 and the east bank of the Edisto River at Pon Pon in Adams Run, South Carolina.
+This site lies in a predominantly rural area that was historically used for phosphate mining until the 1930s, and for quarrying of sand and gravel until the 1950s.
+The abandoned sand and gravel pits remain as significant features both on and near the site.
+In the early 1900s, a phosphate fertilizer plant operated at the site.
+Historical documents suggest that the plant was located in the north-central portion of the site.
+The site is currently occupied by scattered residences that are mostly used for vacation purposes.